 4. Get Keyword Savvy

-Google searches for keywords, so know which keywords make sense for your content — and use them!
+Google uses keywords to understand what a webpage is about, so know which keywords make sense for your content — and use them!
 Use these tips when choosing keywords:

 - Choose a logical keyword to accompany your episode’s content.